JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

 Completed lab 1-3

 ## Scenario

-TBC
+To be able to read the PDFs related to all purchase orders, the Coho Winery Purchase Order Management app must support viewing PDFs and provide end users with an option that makes the files easily assecible through the existing app.
+They also want to open the relevant record information.

 ### ⌛ Length

-TBC
+45-60 minutes

 ### Assets You Will need

 Custom pages from Lab 2 (e.g., Landing page and Side Pane custom page)

-Purchase Order table (or your table of choice)
+Purchase Order table (from Lab 1)

-A model-driven app (from Lab 1)
+The model-driven app (from Lab 1)

-New JS web resource: pt_coho.custompage.js
+New JS web resource: **CohoWinerySidePane.js**

 ## Exercise 1: Embedding a Full page as part of the Model-driven Application
 We will begin by adding the **Coho Winery Landing page** to the MDA.